DavidCRicardo/UE_Build_Manifest_generator/README.md

 or
 - You can also run it inside Unreal Editor in "Tools -> Execute Python Script..."

+## Limitations
+This script only works with .pak generated files. <br> It doesn't support the Io Store configuration (.utoc/.ucas container files).

 ##
 Please, don't forget to give create when using it or modifying it.
 ##